 We are engaging with duty holders, including those in the hospitality sector, to ensure fire safety measures are in place for those attending COP26.

-Robust processes are in place to maintain our high standards of business-as-usual activity including Bonfire Night (Nov 5 ) – typically one of the busiest nights of the year for firefighters.
+Robust processes are in place to maintain our high standards of business-as-usual activity including Bonfire Night (Nov 5) – the busiest night of the year for firefighters.

 COP26 Safety Booklet

 We've published a COP26 Safety Booklet detailing how you can stay safe during the event in Glasgow.

 Visitors from around the world will be attending the conference and will be staying in a variety of accommodation in Glasgow and other locations.

 If you’re staying in a hotel, guest house or renting a room/property during COP26, plan your escape route in the event of a fire.